Numerical Verification of Perturbative Schwinger-Dyson Resummation on Lattice Models: Results

 Above, we used the fact that the variance of the Markov Chain $X$ is approximately the autocorrelation threshold we set, which was $0.1$.
-We noticed that correlation functions of the form $\langle x^2(i) \rangle$ had larger spacing $h_*$ leading to larger errors of order $10^{-3}$ or smaller errors of order $10^{-2}$.
+We noticed that correlation functions of the form $\langle x^2(i) \rangle$ had larger spacing $h_*$ leading to errors high in the $10^{-3}$'s or low in the $10^{-2}$'s.

+For both cases of $M$, we choose to find correlation functions for $N = 40, 100, $ and $1000$.
+Larger $N$ can certainly be studied, but we found that $N = 1000$ is around the threshold in which the equations are satisfied to order $10^{-3}$.
+Since the error values are also at a similar level, the equations would be more prone to error and less insightful for values of $N$ larger than $1000$.
+On the other hand, we chose $N = 40$ as our baseline.
+Lower values of $N$ led to the determinant becoming $0$ or negative (from eq. \eqref{eqn: action}), when we retained a probability of acceptance of $50\% - 60\%$.
+We found that $N = 40$ is large enough to safely avoid this issue.

-The approximation can be verified in two separate ways.
-Firstly, we can simply plug in the 1 and 2-pt connected correlation values into the right hand side of eqns. (\ref{eqn: master1}) and \ref{eqn: master 2}.
-The closer these are to $0$, then the better the approximation was.
-The approximation is thus successful if these equations are well-satisfied for large enough $N$.
-The mathematica file that we used for this purpose for $M = 9$ can be found on \href{https://github.com/EulersLoveChild/Markov-Chain-Monte-Carlo/tree/main}{GitHub}.
-A more analytical approach is to consider only the $O(1)$ terms of the right hand side of the aforementioned equations.
-Then, deriving values for $W_i$ and $W_{ij}$ is straightforward, and we can compare these with the numerically calculated values.
-Both of these methods are fundamentally the same by the nature of the problem, but we will utilize both methods to avoid any loose ends.
-The trend we can also look for is the right hand side values of eqns. (\ref{eqn: master1}) and \ref{eqn: master 2} must get smaller for larger $N$.
-As $N$ grows larger, the numerically obtained values should draw closer to the derived values for the approximation to succeed.
+The approximation can be verified by simply plugging in the 1 and 2-pt correlation values into the right hand sides of eqs. \eqref{eqn: master1} and \eqref{eqn: master 2}.
+The closer these are to $0$, the better the approximation is.
+The Mathematica file that we used for this purpose for $M = 9$ can be found on \href{https://github.com/EulersLoveChild/Markov-Chain-Monte-Carlo/tree/main}{GitHub}.
+The trend we must also look for is that these right hand side values should get smaller for larger $N$.
 However, we expect the error of all of our values to be of order $10^{-3}$.
-Thus, we must keep in mind that if the equations are well-satisfied to order $10^{-3}$ or below, then the proposed approximation works well.
-Similarly, a discrepancy up to order $10^{-3}$ between the exact values derived and the numerically evaluated correlators is reasonable.
-This precision can be fine-tuned simply by the number of measurements.
+Thus, we must keep in mind that if the equations are well-satisfied to about order $10^{-3}$ or below, then the proposed approximation works well\footnote{This precision can be fine-tuned by increasing the number of measurements.}.
+When analyzing the results for these choices of $N$, we must keep in mind that we do not expect to see one drastically outperforming another.
+The $1/N$ term for $N = 40$ will be $\sim 25$ times larger than for $N = 1000$, and the difference between the $1/\sqrt{N}$ terms will only be off by a magnitude of $5$.
+This difference will be even smaller when considering the other two pairs of $N$ values.
+Thus, any clear decrease in the right hand sides of eqs. \eqref{eqn: master1} and \eqref{eqn: master 2} points to a successful approximation.